Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Practical considerations

 \begin{remark} Despite the general superiority of diffusion-based CSI compression, the complexity-performance trade-off becomes less favorable when modeling simpler channel environments, where conventional low-complexity autoencoder architectures may offer a more efficient solution. \end{remark}

-Notably, the flexible formulation of our residual diffusion framework provides an additional operational advantage, allowing for early termination of the decoding process after stage 1, regardless of prevailing channel conditions, thereby offering adaptive decoding complexity scaling depending on application requirements.
+Notably, the flexible formulation of our residual diffusion framework provides an additional operational advantage: it allows early termination of the decoding process after stage 1, regardless of prevailing channel conditions, thereby enabling adaptive decoding-complexity scaling based on application requirements.